mathSlib-dev/mathSlib/README.md

   * **Rule**: Use a chain of rules to transform `MathObject`, so that we can perform symbolic integral, differential, simplify any expression.
   * **NAlgorithms**: Adopt numeric computing algorithms.
 Performing interpolation, numeric integral, matrix decomposition, numeric optimization, linear programming, solving linear and non-linear equations, statistics, etc. .
 Also many other interesting utilities.(This will take a very long time)
-  * **Interpretor**: More controlling functions, and allow user to execute a mathS script.
+  * **Interpreter**: More controlling functions, and allow user to execute a mathS script.
 Similar to a Mathematica program.

 * *Step 3*: Advanced part